Lebanon Country Commercial Guide

 Overview

 Lebanon’s financial sector took a significant hit in recent years due to the financial and economic crisis along with political instability.
-Consequently, many players seized this opportunity to try to regain the market by conducting a digital revolution.
-Therefore, Lebanon witnessed the launch of dozens of companies offering a wide range of digital services from e-wallets to fintech platforms.
-Several banks and money transfer operators, which were heavily reliant on cash due to the financial crisis, are now actively working to promote digital solutions.
-This competition is driving innovation and lowering costs for consumers.
-They recognized the need to provide their customers more convenient and efficient payment options.
-Thus, they launched initiatives to educate customers about the benefits of digital payments and introduced new digital products and services.
-By embracing digital transformation, these traditional players are playing a crucial role in shifting Lebanon’s economy towards a more digital future.
+Consequently, many players seized this opportunity to try to gain market share by offering new digital financial services.
+Lebanon witnessed the launch of dozens of companies offering a wide range of digital services, from e-wallets to fintech platforms.
+Several banks and money transfer operators, heavily reliant on cash due to the financial crisis, are now actively working to promote new digital solutions for customers who have lost trust in the traditional banking system.
+This competition is driving innovation and lowering costs for consumers as financial institutions recognize the need to provide their customers more convenient and efficient payment options, By embracing digital transformation, these traditional players are playing a crucial role in shifting Lebanon’s economy towards a more digital future.

-Moreover, Lebanon’s young population, skilled workforce and strong entrepreneurial culture are key factors driving the growth of the digital economy.
-They are more likely to adapt to new technologies and embrace digital solutions, as this is reflected in the high adoption rate of smartphones.
-Moreover, the high internet penetration rate, estimated at 90 percent as per Global Digital Reports, paves the ground towards embracing digital financial services.
-In addition, Lebanon’s attraction to tourists, fueled by a large diaspora, presents a significant opportunity for digital payments, such as credit cards and mobile wallets, for convenience and security.
+Lebanon’s young population, skilled workforce, and strong entrepreneurial culture are key factors driving the growth of the digital economy.
+Moreover, the high internet penetration rate, estimated at 90 percent as per Global Digital Reports, facilitates the adoption of digital financial services.
+In addition, Lebanon’s strong tourism sector, supported by a large and wealthy diaspora looking for convenient and secure payment methods, presents a significant opportunity for the growth of digital payments, such as credit cards and mobile wallets.
+However, the expansion of the digital economy has caused rising challenges since a few Money Service Businesses (MSBs) are exposing sanctions risks due to the weak compliance practices they are adopting.

 Market Challenges

-While the potential of digital economy is significant, many challenges exist such as infrastructure limitations, political instability, absence of a national strategy and lack of government’s investment.
-Another major challenge facing Lebanon’s digital economy is the persistent reliance on cash due to a lack of trust in the banking system.
-Many Lebanese became unbanked with no access to formal financial services.
+Many challenges to increased digitization exist, including infrastructure limitations, political instability, absence of a national strategy, and lack of government investment.
+Another major challenge facing Lebanon’s digital economy is the persistent reliance on cash due to a lack of trust in the banking system, leaving many Lebanese unbanked with no access to formal financial services.
 This limits the potential for digital payments and creates a barrier to financial inclusion.

-As the population became strongly reliant on cash, the World Bank estimated that the size of the cash economy has reached 45.7 percent of the GDP in 2022, compared to 5.6 percent in 2015 and 14.2 percent in 2020.
-Moreover, as per the World Bank, the number of bank accounts decreased from 77.3 accounts per 100 adults in 2010 to 46.9 accounts per 100 adults in 2021.
-Bank accounts’ numbers are expected to decrease with the recent emergence of strong digital players who have led to the successful opening of more than 1 million accounts.
+As the population became strongly reliant on cash, the World Bank estimated that the size of the cash economy reached 45.7 percent of GDP in 2022, compared to 14.2 percent in 2020, and 5.6 percent in 2015.
+Traditional bank account numbers are expected to decrease further with the recent emergence of strong digital players and the opening of more than 1 million digital accounts.

 Regulatory Environment